-On March 27, 2021, Congress amended the Preventing All Cigarette Trafficking (PACT Act) to include new regulations regarding the delivery and sales of electronic nicotine delivery systems (ENDS), which include e-cigarettes, “vapes”, flavored and smokeless tobacco.
+Congress amended the Prevent All Cigarette Trafficking (PACT) Act in 2021 to include new regulations regarding the delivery and sales of electronic nicotine delivery systems (ENDS), which include e-cigarettes, vapes, pods or any component, liquid, part or accessory of a vaping device.

-Any person or business that sells, transfers or ships for profit any ENDS in interstate commerce must now register with ATF according to 15 U.S.C. §§ 375 and 376.
-They must also register with any states that they ship vapes into.
+Any person or business that sells, transfers or ships for profit any ENDS in interstate commerce must register with ATF.
+They must also register with any states into which they ship ENDS.

-The amendment includes additional laws designed to protect young people from long-term health effects associated with using vapes and other smokeless tobacco products.
-These include extending the PACT Act’s age verification delivery requirements to these devices and properly labeling packages that contain them.
+The amendment includes additional laws designed to protect young people from the long-term health effects from using vapes and other smokeless tobacco products.
+These include 1) verifying the age of customers for all purchases, 2) requiring an adult with ID to be present for delivery, and 3) labeling shipping packages to show they contain tobacco products.

 Preventing Online Sales of E-Cigarettes to Minors

-The Preventing Online Sales of E-Cigarettes to Children Act was created in 2019 to reduce children and teens access to online sales of smokeless tobacco products.
-According to a 2020 study by the Centers for Disease Control and Prevention (CDC), 85% of high school students and 74% of middle school students who used tobacco products in the past 30 days reported using a flavored tobacco product during that time.
-CDC also identified that most of the student users were influenced by mass media and their peers to use ENDS related products which often resulted in health issues such as delayed brain development, lung damage and the possibility of future addiction to other drugs.
+The Preventing Online Sales of E-Cigarettes to Children Act was created in 2019 to reduce the access of children and teens to online sales of smokeless tobacco products.
+According to a 2020 study by the Centers for Disease Control and Prevention (CDC), 85% of high school students and 74% of middle school students who had used tobacco products in the previous 30 days reported using a flavored tobacco product.
+The CDC also found that most of the students were influenced by mass media and their peers to use ENDS, which often resulted in health issues, such as delayed brain development, lung damage and the possibility of future addiction to other drugs.

 Tax Compliance

-Under the PACT Act, delivery sales of electronic nicotine delivery systems must also comply with state, local or tribal laws involving excise taxes on these devices.
+Under the PACT Act, delivery sales of ENDS must comply with state, local or tribal laws involving excise taxes on these devices.

 Contact Us